tidehackathon/team-night-coding-sergeants/README.md

   - we started collecting available datasets from the Internet and teaching models on them.
 - WEDNESDAY (22.02.2023):
 - THURSDAY (23.02.2023):
+  - we presented our solutions and discused them with the challenge judges,
+  - we have bundled all the solutions developed so far into one system,
 - FRIDAY (23.02.2023):